Videos To Be Use for Recruitment Purposes

 A Life Saved: Laboratory Professionals Make a Difference - designed to empower those working in the laboratory

 ASCLS YouTube Channel - ASCLSOnline - several videos highlighting the medical laboratory profession; great videos for recruitment purposes.

-The USA Science and Engineering Festival was held April 16 & 17, 2016 at the Walter E. Washington Convention Center in Washington, D.C.
-This year marks ASCLS 4th appearance at this important event.
+The USA Science and Engineering Festival is held at the Walter E. Washington Convention Center in Washington, D.C.
+ASCLS has made an appearance at this important event since inception.
 Many thanks to Dr. Mary Ann McLane and her team of volunteers for representing ASCLS.
-New in 2016, we joined forces with AACC and ASCP to host a combined booth.
-The USA Science and Engineering Festival is the largest STEM (Science, Technology, Engineering, and Math) event in the United States.
+The USA Science and Engineering Festival is the largest STEM (Science, Technology, Engineering, and Math) event in the Universe.

 The ASCLS Promotion of the Profession Committee (PPC) Fundraising Competition challenges members of constituent societies to work together to raise funds for any charitable organization of their choice.
 Click here for more information about this competition.

 Congratuations to the 2017 PPC Fundraising Competition winner ASCLS - Montana.
 They collected $3573 in donations via a silent auction for Children's Miracle Network.

 ASCLS - Georgia was second place raising $364 for Children's Healthcare of Atlanta, and ASCLS - Idaho came in third place by donating $383 to Children's Miracle Network.

 ASCLS-Ohio sold 120 tshirts and collected monetary donations to support the Cystic Fibrosis Foundation.
 The tshirts were made by a group of high school students from Dublin Business Academy.